angusmok/massfunction-analysis/README.md

 # massfunction-analysis
-This repository contains python functions to analyze mass functions, including those of young clusters inside nearby galaxies.
+This repository contains useful python functions, including some functions for the analysis of mass functions.